skmgoldin/tcr/README.md

 ## Application Process

 1. A publisher calls ```apply()``` to create an application and puts down a deposit of AdToken.
-The challenge period for the application begins, and the application is either challenged or left unchallenged.
+The apply stage for the application begins.
+During the apply stage, the application is waiting to be added to the whitelist, but can be challenged or left unchallenged.

     The application is challenged:

-    1. A challenger calls ```challengeApplication()``` and puts down a deposit that matches the publisher's.
+    1. A challenger calls ```challenge()``` and puts down a deposit that matches the publisher's.

     2. A vote starts (see Voter and Reward Process).

-    3. After the results are in, the winner (applicant or challenger) calls ```processResult()```.
+    3. After the results are in, the anyone calls ```updateStatus()```.

-        If the applicant won, their name is moved to the whitelist and they recieve a portion of the challenger's deposit as a reward.
-Their own deposit is saved by the registry and can be withdrawn when the whitelist period expires.
+        If the applicant won, the domain is moved to the whitelist and they recieve a portion of the challenger's deposit as a reward.
+Their own deposit is saved by the registry.

         If the challenger won, their deposit is returned and they recieve a portion of the applicant's deposit as a reward.

     The application goes unchallenged:

-    1. At the end of the challenge period, the applicant calls ```moveToRegistry()```, which adds their name to the whitelist.
+    1. At the end of the apply stage, ```updateStatus()``` may be called, which adds their name to the whitelist.
         The applicant's deposit is saved and can be withdrawn when their whitelist period expires.

-2. To check if a publisher is in the registry, anyone can call ```isVerified()``` at any time.
+2. To check if a publisher is in the registry, anyone can call ```isWhitelisted()``` at any time.

-3. To claim their deposit once their whitelist period is expired, the publisher calls ```claimDeposit()``` with the amount of their deposit they wish to claim.
+## Rechallenges

+1. Once a domain is whitelisted, it can be re challenged at any time.
+To challenge a domain already on the whitelist, a challenger calls ```challenge()``` and puts down a deposit of adToken to match the current minDeposit parameter.

+2. If a whitelisted domain is challenged and does not have enough tokens deposited into the contract (ie a whitelist's current deposit is less than the minDeposit parameter), then the domain is automatically removed from the whitelist.

-## Reapplication Process
+## Publisher Interface

-1. A publisher must call ```renew()``` rather than ```apply()``` if they are already on the whitelist or have ever previously been listed on the whitelist.
-It can be called regardless of whether the current listing is expired or not, and it has two advantages for the publisher - it allows a publisher's locked deposit to be used towards the renewal's deposit before the listing has expired, and it allows a publisher to stack another whitelist listing on top of their current one that can be activated as soon as the current expires.

-2. A publisher can only have one renew application / not activated renewal at once that extends their listing.
-This
-    can be checked with ```hasRenewal()```.

-3. The renewal application is treated like a regular application described in the Application Process: a challenger calls ```challengeApplication()``` and the challenger / applicant calls ```processApplication()```.
-If the application is not challenged, the applicant calls ```moveToRegistry()```.
-If the application passes, instead of adding the publisher's name to the registry, it initializes new whitelist period attributes to be activated by the publisher any time after their current listing has expired.

-4. The publisher activates their renewal by calling ```activateRenewal()```, meaning their registry expiry is extended to nextExpTime and their number of locked tokens becomes the number commited with the renewal application.

-5. They may now start a new renewal if they wish.
+1. Deposit() - if the minDeposit amount is reparametrized to a higher value, then owners of whitelisted domains can increase their deposit in order to avoid being automatically removed from the whitelist in the event that their domain is challenged.

+2. Withdraw() - if the minDeposit amount is reparametrized to a lower value, then the owners of a whitelisted domain can withdraw unlocked tokens.
+Tokens locked in a challenge may not be withdrawn.

+3. Exit() - the owner of a listing can call this function in order to voluntarily remove their domain from the whitelist.
+Domains may not be removed from the whitelist if there is an ongoing challenge on that domain.